Cratesmith/gcap2025-talk/obsidian/Slides/GCAP 2025 Talk.md

 ###  The method - 1-3

 > [!example] 1.
-Re-position and update "capture radius" of clusters with changed points
+Re-position clusters with changed points
 >  This is to ensure clusters of moved points are in the correct locations before we assign points to clusters
 <!-- element style="font-size:75%;text-align:left;"-->